pypy/pypy.org/posts/2024/07/finding-simplification-rules-with-z3.md

 In the next blog post I'll discuss an alternative approach to simply generating all possible sequences of instructions, that tries to address these problems.
-This works by using the real traces of benchmarks and mine those for inefficiencies, which only shows problems that occur in actual programs.
+This works by analyzing the real traces of benchmarks and mining those for inefficiencies, which only shows problems that occur in actual programs.